-Parameter Descrip tion Option.MustMatchPostalCode match.
-If wider are whether candidates must match the postal code to be considered a close you do not require exact match on postal codes, the geocoder searches a a for a match.
-While this results in slower performance, the match rate is cause the request does not need to match exactly when it compares match es.
+Parameter Description Option.MustMatchPostalCode Specifies whether candidates must match the postal code to be considered a close match.
+If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
+While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.
 Specifies whether candidates must match the postal code to be considered a close match.
 If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
 While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.
 Y Yes, a candidate must match the postal code to be considered a close match. Ν No, a candidate does not have to match the postal code to be considered a close match.
 Option.SortCandidatesUsingLocale Reverse geocoding option that applies to Greece, Russia, Ukraine, and any intry that supports dual character sets (such as the Middle East countries).
-That is, if whether candidates are sorted and returned based on the input language. the input was in Russian, the Russian character candidate is returned first by the English language candidate.
-This will override the dictionary order. Υ Yes, candidates are sorted and returned based on input language. Ν No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.
+Specifies whether candidates are sorted and returned based on the input languag That is, if the input was in Russian, the Russian character candidate is returned fin followed by the English language candidate.
+This will override the dictionary order Υ Yes, candidates are sorted and returned based on input language. Ν No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.